microsoft/TypeScript-Handbook/pages/Decorators.md

 The expression for the *Class Decorator* will be called as a function at runtime, with the constructor of the decorated class as its only argument.

+If the *Class Decorator* returns a value, it will replace the class declaration with the provided constructor function.

+> NOTE&nbsp; Should you chose to return a new constructor function, you must take care to maintain the original prototype.
+  The logic that applies decorators at runtime will **not** do this for you.

 The following is an example of a *Class Decorator* (`@sealed`) applied to the `Greeter` class:

 ```ts